apickli/apickli/README.md

 ## Client Authentication

-In order to make a request to a target that is protected by Mutual TLS, you must specify you client TLS configuration.
+In order to make a request to a server that is protected by Mutual TLS, you must specify your client TLS configuration.
 This can be done when initializing Apickli as shown below.

 ``` shell
 defineSupportCode(function({Before}) {